 Our aim is to provide a comprehensive suite of modules which, on successful completion, equips students with all the practical skills and knowledge to confidently and professionally investigate allegations of fraud.

 What the ACFS Programme covers

-The Programme is mapped against the Counter Fraud Professional Accreditation Board (CFPAB) core syllabus and the Government Counter Fraud Professional Standards – Investigation Core Discipline.
+The Programme is mapped against the Counter Fraud Professional Awards Board (CFPAB) core syllabus and the Government Counter Fraud Professional Standards – Investigation Core Discipline.
 The syllabus is constantly reviewed and updated to take account of changes in legislation and best practice.

 The topics covered are as follows:

 We believe it is important that students develop their skills in a number of proactive areas enabling them to take a holistic approach to countering fraud.
 Using case studies and practical exercises students can develop skills in the following areas: